pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     .. warning::

-        XTS mode is meant for disk encryption and should not be used in other contexts.
+        XTS mode is meant for disk encryption and should not be used in other contexts. ``cryptography`` only supports XTS mode with :class:`~cryptography.hazmat.primitives.ciphers.algorithms.AES`.

     .. note::

         AES XTS keys are double length.
-This means that to do AES 128 encryption in XTS mode you need a 256-bit key.
-Similarly, AES 256 requires passing a 512-bit key.
+This means that to do AES-128 encryption in XTS mode you need a 256-bit key.
+Similarly, AES-256 requires passing a 512-bit key.
 AES 192 is not supported in XTS mode.

     XTS (XEX-based tweaked-codebook mode with ciphertext stealing) is a mode